mtlynch/mtlynch-hugo/content/posts/outsourcing-mvp/index.md

 - ketohub
 discuss_urls:
   hacker_news: https://news.ycombinator.com/item?id=15861032
-excerpt: 'A few months ago, I had a brilliant idea for a website.
+description: 'A few months ago, I had a brilliant idea for a website.
 Then, I had an even brillianter idea: build the website, but outsource all the work.'
 date: '2017-12-06'
 ---